netdata/netdata/docs/GettingStarted.md

 </details>&nbsp;<br/>

 When you install multiple Netdata servers, all your servers will appear at the `my-netdata` menu at the top left of the dashboard.
-For this to work, you have to manually access just once, the dashboard of each of your netdata servers.
+For this to work, you have to manually access just once, the dashboard of each of your Netdata servers.

 The `my-netdata` menu is more than just browser bookmarks.
-When switching Netdata servers from that menu, any settings of the current view are propagated to the other netdata server:
+When switching Netdata servers from that menu, any settings of the current view are propagated to the other Netdata server:

 - the current charts panning (drag the charts left or right),
 - the current charts zooming (`SHIFT` + mouse wheel over a chart),